mikel-brostrom/YooChoose_Pytorch_Geometric/README.md

 ## The approach

 Low-dimensional embeddings of nodes in large graphs have proved extremely useful in a variety of prediction tasks.
 The basic idea behind node embedding approaches is to use dimensionality reduction techniques to distill the high-dimensional information about a node’s graph neighborhood into a dense vector embedding.
 Previous research works have focused on embedding nodes from a single fixed graph, and many real-world applications require embeddings to be quickly generated for unseen nodes, or entirely new (sub)graphs.
 Hence, the idea is to use GraphSAGE (SAmple and aggreGatE).
-It uses leverage node features (e.g., text attributes, node profile information, node degrees) in order to learn an embedding function that generalizes to unseen nodes
+It uses node features (e.g., text attributes, node profile information, node degrees) in order to learn an embedding function that generalizes to unseen nodes

 ## The data